-4.5.2 BFT MSE Technical Group
+4.5.2.
+BFT MSE Technical Group

 In order to support the important and complex MSE development by an effective coordinating body with the required technical expertise and appreciation of needs of the SCRS and Commission, in 2014 the GBYP Core Modelling and MSE Group was created.
 The Steering Committee provided its terms of reference and recommended the membership of the Group.
 The Group was intended to provide technical oversight and advice on the MSE process and review technical contributions and outputs of the work program.
 From December 2014 to 2017 the Group held 6 meetings.
 During the MSE intersessional meeting on 16-20 April 2018, it was decided to formalize the creation of the BFT MSE Technical Group, which, unlike Core Modelling Group, would be open to all interested ICCAT scientist, without restriction to participation.
-Therefore, GBYP Core Modelling Group was not formally constituted within the framework of Programme GBYP, it has continued to providing its support, by covering the travel expenses, whenever needed, for participating in MSE related meetings of the members of the previous MSE Core Modelling Group.
+Therefore, GBYP Core Modelling Group was dissolved and it was succeeded by the BFT MSE Technical Group.
+Nevertheless, although this Group was not formally constituted within the framework of Programme GBYP, it has continued to providing its support, by covering the travel expenses, whenever needed, for participating in MSE related meetings of the members of the previous MSE Core Modelling Group.